 Gender Studies Research Group (TNT)

-The Gender Studies Research Group at the Institute of English and American Studies (IEAS), University of Szeged is responsible for the postgraduate program “Gender through Literatures and Cultures in English” as one of the three tracks that students admitted to the MA in English Studies degree must choose for their specialization.
-The program is launched in September 2009.
+The Gender Studies Research Group at the Department of English, Institute of English & American Studies, University of Szeged is responsible for the postgraduate program “Gender Through Literatures and Cultures in English” as one of the three tracks that students admitted to the MA in English Studies degree must choose for their specialization.
+The program was launched in September 2009.
 To our professional and personal pride, it is the first (and yet the only) one of its kind in the educational program of the Hungarian University Faculties of Humanities.
-The Unit is also in charge of the Gender Studies Stream called GLASS (Gender in Language And Literature Specialization Stream) in the old, outgoing five-year MA program (last graduates in 2010).
+The Unit was also in charge of the Gender Studies Stream called GLASS (Gender in Language And Literature Specialization Stream) in the old, outgoing five-year MA program (last graduates in 2010).
 GLASS served as the foundation for our new Bologna-type MA degree program.
-For the history of teaching Gender Studies in the Institute discussed in the context of the changes in the Hungarian higher education policy after the system change in 1989 please read the research article by Sarolta Marinovich, the founding convener of the GLASS program and Ezsébet Barát, convener of the new MA Track.
-The Faculty members are also involved in supervising research in the British & American Lit/Cultures and Applied Linguistics PhD Programs run by the Institute.
+For the history of teaching Gender Studies in the Department discussed in the context of the changes in the Hungarian higher education policy after the system change in 1989 please read the research article by Sarolta Marinovich, the founding convener of the GLASS program and Ezsébet Barát, convener of the new MA Track, “Is There a space for Teaching gender studies in Hungarian Higher education?” in Teaching Gender Studies in Hungary, edited by Pető Andrea, 13-21 (Budapest: Ministry of Youth, Family, Social Affairs and Equal Opportunity, 2006).
+The Faculty members of the Gender Studies Research Group are also involved in supervising research in the British & American Lit/Cultures and Applied Linguistics PhD Programs run by the IEAS.

 In addition to the graduate level educational activities, the Research Group serves as an organizational base for the annual conference Language, Ideology, Media: Gender/Sexuality Relations in Hungary.
 The conference was first launched in September 2005.
 The interdisciplinary and critical approach to each year’s particular theme has made it possible for the conference to emerge and function as the only regular research forum for feminist scholarship concerned with Hungarian practices of gender and sexuality.
 A selection of the conference papers is published each year in the Spring issue of the TNTeF: Interdisciplinary Journal of Gender Studies.
 The Unit has also applied for membership in ATHENA4, the Advanced Thematic Network in European Gender and Women’s Studies.